qr-answers/qr-answers.github.io/docs/menu/home_menu.md

 There are 3 types of Roles you may assign to a team member.

 1) Administrator - that will give this team member the ability to do everything the 'owner' can do, <i>except</i> invite other users.
 If you also check th "Can invite other users", then this team member has the ability to add new team members to your team.
+If you check 'Has developer access', this enables the user to acess the Developer APIs and features described [here](../developer/).

 2) Auditor/Analyst - this allows the team member to look at all projects and download voting data, but it does not allow them to modify any of the Projects.
 This person could be a 3rd party accountant or auditor that is looking at the results of your Projects.

 3) Project Administrator - this allows the team member to manage particular Projects (those that you check in the list).
 They will not be able to access any other Projects than the ones that are checked.
 You may give them Modify privileges (which makes them an Administrator at the Project level) or Readonly (which gives them an auditor/analyst like privilege at the Project level).
 If you choose Modify, then you may also allow them to invite other users to their Project team by checking the Add Users checkbox.
+If you check the Developer box, that will allow that user to access the [Developer](../developer/) APIs for that particular Project.

 {: .note }
 > If you select Project Aministrator, it will list all of the Projects you have created below it in a table.
 In the above example, there are 2 Projects - Herman Miller and Knoll.
-This user will only be allowed to access the Herman Miller Project.
+This user will be allowed to access the Herman Miller and Knoll Projects.
+However, they may invite people to only the Herman Miller Project.
+In addition you have given them access to the [Developer](../developer/) APIs for the Herman Miller Project.
 If you click Administrator or Auditor/analyst, the Project list will disappear.

 ##### Invitations